-In order to realize sustained growth alongside our customers and society by implementing ESG management as set forth in our long-term vision, the company approached the task of formulating the 13th medium-term management plan by organizing various ESG issues from the dual standpoints of their importance for stakeholders on the one hand, and their importance for the Group on the other.
+In order to realize sustained growth alongside our customers and society by implementing ESG management as set forth in our long-term vision, the company approached the task of formulating the 14th medium-term management plan by organizing various ESG issues from the dual standpoints of their importance for stakeholders on the one hand, and their importance for the Group on the other.
 This process led to the identification of seven Key Issues (Materiality) that deserve to be given priority by the Group.
-We also addressed the Key Issues we identified through our business activities and formulated KPIs (financial targets).
+In addition, we have established initiatives and KPIs (financial targets) for the critical issues identified through our business activities.
+In the 14th medium-term management plan, we will continue to promote the initiatives formulated in the 13th medium-term management plan through our business activities.
+In addition, we have set new KPIs related to "Employee engagement" and "Customer satisfaction".
+Efforts through business activities are reflected in the medium-term management plan actions.

 Key Issues (Materiality)